MattArnold/gaia-vora/index.md

 ### 2- End your turn by activating the Sun, Rainbow, Storm, or Meteor.

 The corners of the board are "Sky Objects".
 Each Sky Object (Sun, Rainbow, Storm, or Meteor) has a different power.
 After you have rotated the planet, choose a Sky Object, and activate its power on the Tile beneath it.

 Life-forms are born under the Rainbow and the Sun, migrate out from under the Storm, and get blown up when the Meteor drops a Tile on them.
 But you may only activate one of these Sky Objects per turn.
-See the following pages for how to activate the power of the Sky Object you chose.
+See the following sections for how to activate the power of the Sky Object you chose.

 (You may not select the Moon, because the Moon always activates its power no matter what you choose.
 Life-Forms only eat each other under the Moon, which will be discussed later.)